rth/schoty-agent/README.md

 # schoty-agent

 An agent for maintenance tasks in PR reviews
+(work in progress, do not use)

 ## Installation notes